hypered/design/site/index.md

 The main usage of the design system is within applications written in Haskell.
 Examples generated with the Haskell code are also available:

-- [Haskell examples](hs/) - Overtime, everything that exist in the original implementation should exist here too.
+- [Haskell examples](hs/) - Everything that exist in the original implementation also exist here.

 ## See also